 When was the last time you had an entirely wholesome meal?
 No canned food, no prepackaged products, and purely from farm-to-table ingredients?
 An average American consumes mostly processed foods – or foods that are made with synthetic chemicals, GMOs, salt, and other ingredients that aren’t beneficial for you.
 In fact, a study published in 2017 showed how processed food affects your body.
+And it’s not good.
+Once you learn the facts about processed foods, you may want to change your eating habits.
+Let us show you why processed foods are bad.

 The pie chart below shows the percentage of the super processed foods we’re eating.
 It also shows how much it affects our body’s overall health, nutrition, and calories.
 The truth is, long-term consumption of ultra-processed foods can negatively impact your health in the long run.